30 Best Lebanese Foods (with Pictures!)

-Also known as “mashewe”, this is the star of every Sunday family lunch.
+Also known as “mashewe”, this is the star of every weekend family lunch.
 It consists of kebabs made from chicken (taouk) and kafta kebab.
 It is usually prepared on a charcoal grill, where some also add vegetables such as zucchini and eggplants.
-It is served with “mezza”, also known as Lebanese appetizers, that are served to compliment the cooked meats.
+It is served with “mezza”, also known as Lebanese appetizers, that compliment the cooked meats.
 The mezza consists of salads, dips, and finger foods.

 9. Lebanese Hummus

 Fattouch is a Lebanese salad that has a base of lettuce, radish, thyme leaves, green pepper, tomatoes, and cucumbers.
 What makes it special is the sauce that is made with lemon, oil, sumac, and pomegranate molasses.
-It is served with fried pita bread on top or toasted pita bread for a healthier option.
+It is topped with fried pita bread pieces on top, or toasted pita bread for a healthier option.

-Tabbouleh is a finely chopped salad with a base of parsley and finely chopped tomatoes and onions and is another staple that is bursting with freshness, and it’s often served next to hummus in a Lebanese spread.
-Its lemon-oil sauce seeps through and adds flavor to the rest of the items in your plate.
+Tabbouleh is a chopped salad with a base of parsley and finely chopped tomatoes and onions.
+It is another staple that is bursting with freshness, and it’s often served next to hummus in a Lebanese spread.
+Its lemon-oil sauce seeps through and adds sharpness to the rest of the items in your plate.

 12. Kibbeh Nayye

 Kibbeh nayye is not for the faint of heart.
-It is a dish consisting of minced raw lamb meat mixed with burgul and garnished with mint, olive oil, and green onions.
-Scooped with pita bread followed by a sip of Arak, kibbeh nayyeh is sure to make your taste buds do the dabke!
+This dish consists of minced raw lamb meat mixed with burgul and garnished with mint, olive oil, and green onions.
+Scooped with pita bread perhaps followed by a sip of Arak, kibbeh nayyeh is sure to make your taste buds do the dabke!
 (In other words, such is the pleasure you’ll experience, you’ll want to do a traditional Lebanese folk dance!)

-A bite sized, deep fried, crescent shaped pastry that packs a punch.
-Sambousek is constructed by stuffing a rich dough with ground meat, tomatoes, and onions.
-This Lebanese gem barely hits the table before the entire family has eaten every crumb.
+A bite sized, deep fried, crescent shaped pastry that packs quite a punch.
+Sambousek is prepared by stuffing a rich dough with ground meat, tomatoes, and onions.
+This Lebanese gem barely hits the table before the entire family has eaten every morsel!

-Like the people of Lebanon, kebbe comes in all shapes and forms, but at heart it is made out of a combination of ground meat, onions, and grains.
-Whether in a pan or shaped as small balls, kebbe will always be the chef’s go to dish to feed a hungry family.
+Like the people of Lebanon, kebbe come in all shapes and forms, but at heart it is made out of a combination of ground meat, onions, and grains.
+Whether in a pan or shaped as small balls, kebbe will always be the chef’s go-to dish to feed a hungry family.